Enabling Efficient Attack Investigation via Human-in-the-Loop Security Analysis: System Auditing Infrastructure

-System audit logging data records the interactions among system entities as system events.
-As shown in prior studies on system auditing~\cite{backtracking,ma2016protracer,liu2018priotracker,hassan2019nodoze,ji2017rain,gao2018aiql,gao2018saql,shu2018threat}, on mainstream operating systems, system entities in most cases are files, processes, and network sockets, and the monitored system calls are mapped to three major types of system events: file access, processes creation and destruction, and network access.
-Hence, in \tool, we consider system entities as \emph{files}, \emph{processes}, and \emph{network sockets}.
-We consider a system event as the interaction between two entities represented as $\langle$subject\_entity, operation\_type, object\_entity$\rangle$, which consists of the initiator of the interaction, the type of the interaction, and the target of the interaction.
-Subjects are processes originating from software applications (\eg firefox) and objects can be files, processes, and network sockets.
-We categorize system events into three types according to the types of their object entities: \emph{file events}, \emph{process events}, and \emph{network events}.
+\myparatight{Data model and monitoring agents} System auditing collects system-level events about system calls from the OS kernel.
+These events describe the interactions among various system entities.
+As shown in previous studies~\cite{hassan2019nodoze,ji2017rain,backtracking,liu2018priotracker,ma2016protracer}, on mainstream OSes, system entities are primarily \emph{files, processes, and network sockets}, and system calls are mapped to three major types of system events: (1) file access, (2) processes creation and destruction, and (3) network access.
+Thus, in our data model, we primarily consider these system entities.
+We consider a system event as the interaction between two system entities represented as $\langle$subject\_entity, operation\_type, object\_entity$\rangle$.
+Subject entities are processes from software applications and objects can be files, processes, and network sockets.
+We categorize system events into three types according to the types of their object entities: file events, process events, and network events.

-\tool leverages mature system auditing frameworks \cite{auditd,etw,sysdig} in its monitoring agents to collect system audit logs of system calls. \tool then parses the collected audit logs into a sequence of system events among system entities, and extracts a set of attributes that are crucial for security analysis. \cref{tab:syscalls} shows representative system calls (in Linux) processed by \tool.
-Failed system calls are filtered out as processing them will cause false dependencies among events. \cref{tab:entity-attributes,tab:event-attributes} show representative attributes of system entities and system events extracted by \tool.
-Following the existing works~\cite{liu2018priotracker,ma2016protracer,gao2018aiql}, to uniquely identify system entities, for a process entity, \tool uses the process executable name and PID as its unique identifier.
-For a file entity, \tool uses the absolute path as its unique identifier.
-For a network socket entity, \tool uses the 5-tuple $\langle$srcip, srcport, dstip, dstport, protocol$\rangle$ as its unique identifier.
-Failing to distinguish different system entities will cause problems in relating system events to system entities and tracking dependencies among system events.
+We develop monitoring agents using system auditing frameworks for different OSes: Sysdig~\cite{sysdig} for Linux, Procmon~\cite{procmon} for Windows.
+Deployed on each host, our agent continuously monitors system activities, collects system audit logs, and extracts attributes critical for security analysis. \cref{tab:entity-attributes,tab:event-attributes} show representative entity and event attributes that our agent extracts.
+Following previous works~\cite{liu2018priotracker,hassan2019nodoze,fang2022backpropagating}, to uniquely identify entities, for a process entity, we use the process executable name and PID as its identifier.
+For a file entity, we use the absolute path as its identifier.
+For a network socket entity, we use the 5-tuple (source/destination IP, source/destination port, protocol) as its identifier.